You feel alone and confused about how to move forward with the labels that describe you or your loved ones.

 Four Coaches • Four Perspectives • Four Journeys with Neurodiversity

 Neurodiversity has always been a part of my life though I’ve only known that since 2014.
 Now I navigate and live with an array of differences in my relationship and home including autism, A(d)HDifference, prosopagnosia, alexithymia, CPTSD, dyslexia, anxiety, depression and other health conditions.
-In the beginning it felt hopeless and I experienced Cassandra Syndrome.
+In the beginning it felt hopeless and I was experiencing Cassandra Syndrome.
 I was dismayed at how little hope and assistance there was in books and online to make my neurodiverse relationship and family work – I mean really work, not just about hang in there!
 I charted a new course, began to create a new map, one that put self-care and wholehearted living at the top of the to-do list.
+I reversed the symptoms of Cassandra Syndrome and healed the impact of unknown neurodiversity in my relationship.
 Now we have understanding and a different way of traveling, beyond the conventions of these labels, so that we flourish individually and together.
 It’s a beautifully unconventional life that embraces our differences and how wonderful we each are.
-Professionally, I coach individuals whose partner is autistic/neurodivergent, to revive themselves and thrive in their relationships.
+Professionally, I coach individuals and couples who’ve identified and experience neurodifference in their relationship, to revive themselves and thrive in their relationships.
 I’m excited to welcome you to Loving Difference where I hope I can pass on the sparkle I’ve rediscovered in my life to yours. www.natalieroberts.com

 After years of struggle with conventional life, my family and I began to understand we were different.
 Labels were applied, books were read, but I still found myself lost when it came to how to live with difference.
 Rejecting the boxes we'd been trying to fit into, my partner and I made massive changes to live a life that would allow us to be true to ourselves.
 New people, and a new life did not come easily at first.
 For me it was vital I address my issues with “busy”ness, food addiction, stress, anxiety and depression all of which led me to realize my struggle had more to do with neurodivergence (ADHD) than anything else.
 As I learned to slow down, tune in and acknowledge my own needs, I found myself working for the first time in my life from a place of flow rather than frustration.
 I became a coach to guide others to find new ways off the beaten path.
 My work with Loving Difference is about simplifying these steps, guiding others to improve their connections and live the life they've always dreamed of.